inequation/cppbuild/README.md

 cl.exe build.cpp && build.exe
 ```
 The invocation of `build`/`build.exe` will then build a second-generation *cppbuild* binary that has all the bells and whistles.

+After that, *cppbuild* will rebuild itself automatically and seamlessly as needed, when changes to your `build.cpp` file, or to *cppbuild* itself, are detected.

 # Getting started